Sitecore/jss/docs/data/routes/docs/nextjs/creating-components/new-component/en.md

          heading: Welcome to Sitecore JSS
    ```

-   - If your browser is open to `http:localhost:3000` from step 1, it will auto-refresh and you should see the new component at the top of the page!
+   - If your browser is open to `http://localhost:3000` from step 1, it will auto-refresh, and you should see the new component at the top of the page!